 If you’re already living in a care home, you may want to spend the end of your life in a familiar place.
-You might also be able to move to a care home for a short period before you die, although bear in mind that care homes may have waiting lists and they can be expensive.
-Speak to your local council’s adult social services team and ask for a free care needs assessment to be carried out before you move into a care home.
-You may be entitled to help with funding from your local council or the NHS.
-You can search for care homes on the Care Quality Commission website.
+You might also be able to move to a care home for a short period before you die.
+But bear in mind that care homes may have waiting lists and can be expensive.

 The end-of-life care offered by care homes varies.
 Some will have their own end-of-life teams and others may use visiting services, for example from a hospice.

 Many people will spend the end of their life in hospital.
-It may seem less comforting than being in your own home, but some people will find it reassuring that staff have the expertise to care for them and relieve their pain and symptoms where possible.
-Some hospitals will have specialist palliative care teams.
+It may seem less comforting than being in your own home, but some people are reassured that staff have the expertise to care for them, and relieve their pain and symptoms where possible.
+Some hospitals will have specialist end of life (palliative) care teams.